History of children in the military: Pre-20th century

 During the American Civil War a young boy, Bugler John Cook, served in the US Army at the age of 15 and received the Medal of Honor for his acts during the Battle of Antietam, the bloodiest day in American history.
 Several other minors, including 11-year-old Willie Johnston, have also received the Medal of Honor.

 By a law signed by Nicholas I of Russia in 1827 a disproportionate number of Jewish boys, known as the cantonists, were forced into military training establishments to serve in the army.
-The 25-year conscription term officially commenced at the age of 18, but boys as young as eight were routinely taken to fulfill the quota.
+The 25-year conscription term officially commenced at the age of 18, but boys as young as eight were routinely taken to fulfil the quota.

 In the final stages of the Paraguayan War, children fought in the Battle of Acosta Ñu against the Allied forces of Brazil, Argentina and Uruguay.
 The day is commemorated as a national holiday in Paraguay.

 During the Boshin War, the pro-shōgun Aizu Domain formed the Byakkotai (白虎隊), which was made up of the 16- to 17-year-old sons of Aizu samurai.
 During the Battle of Bonari Pass and the Battle of Aizu, they fought the Satcho forces who supported the Imperial cause.
 A detached unit of Byakkotai was cut off from the rest of the unit and retreated to Iimori Hill, which overlooked Aizu-Wakamatsu Castle.
 From there, they saw what they thought was the castle on fire.
 20 of the detached unit committed seppuku while one was unsuccessful.
 He was saved by a local peasant.